sannabenter/JEDI/documentation/installation/setup.rst

 JEDI is primarily developed and used on a Windows system, but can be run with Linux systems.

 --------------------------------------------
-Update package sources, Check / install Git:
+Update package sources, Check / install Git and Python:
 --------------------------------------------

 First the package sources should be updated: